 Value for money

 Many proposals have scored badly on the criterion “value for money” by asking for far too much in their budget.
-The maximum grant UNDEF can make is $400,000; in more than 400 projects implemented to date, only few projects have received this amount.
-The average grant is around $200,000.
-A proposal requesting $399,000, but delivering the same outputs as a similar proposal asking for $250,000, will score low on value for money.
+The maximum grant UNDEF can make is $300,000.
+The average grant is around $220,000.
+A proposal requesting $300,000, but delivering the same outputs as a similar proposal asking for $200,000, will score low on value for money.
 That will probably be enough to knock that proposal out of the running.
 The more realistic the budget request, the better the score will be under the value for money criterion.

 Please do not leave submission until the last few days.
 Given that the proposal window is open for six weeks, a well prepared applicant will submit well ahead of the deadline to ensure there is time left if something goes wrong.
 The later in the proposal process, the greater the risk that something may go wrong that cannot be remedied.
 And once the online proposal system is closed for the year, we cannot assist you.
 We have received dozens of “hard luck” stories about bad internet connections or electricity blackouts to explain why a proposal was late.
 The answer is to start in time.

 The online application platform can face technical difficulties due to high volumes of applicants in the last few days before the deadline, it is the applicant's responsibility to apply in advance to avoid missing the deadline, and UNDEF will not grant extensions.